pkgeo-org/hydeout/_posts/2018-05-06-VectorTileWorkshop-Windows10.md

 title:  "Generating Vector Tiles using the Docker Containers for Windows 10 (Pro and Enterprise)"
 categories:
   - Vector Tiles
-last_modified_at: 2018-05-09
+last_modified_at: 2018-05-12
 ---

-In this lesson we will learn to use Docker containers to deploy various tools to create and serve vector tiles on your local machine.
+In this lesson we will learn to use Docker containers to deploy various tools to create and serve vector tiles on your laptop running Windows Pro or Enterprise Edition.
 <!--more-->

 __If you are running Windows 10 Home please use the [Windows 10 Home instructions](/vector%20tiles/2018/05/01/VectorTileWorkshop-Windows10Home.html)__